-Weapons of any kind (including knives, sharp or dangerous objects, or toy weapons), should never be brought to school and if brought will be confiscated and the student will be sent home.
+Weapons of any kind (including knives, sharp or dangerous objects, or toy weapons), should never be brought to school and, if brought, will be confiscated and you will be sent home.

-Other electronic devices, trading cards, laser pointers, inappropriate books or magazines should not be brought to school and will be confiscated.
+Electronic devices, trading cards, laser pointers, inappropriate books or magazines may not be brought to school and will be confiscated.